Dear Parents, Carers & Pupils

 Reading – In Year 6 we still expect daily reading for at least 15 minutes each day.
 As many children will be quite accomplished readers we would suggest that you also discuss texts with your child and note any new words in their reading record books.

-Home Learning – Children will record homework tasks and deadlines in their homework books.
-Some home learning may be set through internet research or BBC Bitesize KS2.
+Home Learning – Children will record home learning tasks and deadlines in their home learning books.
+Some home learning may be set as internet research or revision of topics previously covered.

 Times tables – Children in Year 6 are expected to know their times tables.
 If this is something your child finds difficult, you should continue to revise these at home.
 Useful strategies include: chanting in order, writing them out in 2 minutes, responding quickly to questions out of order.